oracle-livelabs/database-maa/19c-adg-fundamentals/media-recovery/media-recovery-cs.md

 ## Task 5: Cleanup

 To clean this excercise, just drop the tablespace.
-1. In the sqlplus window, use this command:
+1. In the sqlplus window still connected to the PDB, use this command:

     ````
     SQL> <copy>drop tablespace corruptiontest including contents and datafiles;</copy>